 This year I bent the stems back behind the bulbs and secured my twine toward the center of the braid.
 Feel free to play around with how you like to display your garlic braid.
 There is really no right or wrong way.

-We love pulling a few cloves off the braid at a time as we need them through out the fall and winter.
+We love using our fresh homegrown garlic and pulling a few cloves off the braid at a time as we need them through out the fall and winter.
 Adding them to our favorite fall dishes like Chicken Harvest Casserole , my Homemade Spaghetti Sauce or to our from scratch Bone Broth.
-But mid to late winter we have generally used up the braid of garlic and can just toss away the remaining stems and dried flowers.
+Buy mid to late winter we have generally used up the braid of garlic and can just toss away the remaining stems and dried flowers.

 Harvesting Garlic | An Essential Guide to Know When to Harvest Your Garlic